1959 - 1999

 murder story

-Charles Anthony Boyd committed his first murder on July 22, 1986.
-The victim was 37-year-old Tippawan Nakusan, a Thai immigrant living in the apartment above him.
+The first known murder committed by Charles Boyd occurred on July 22, 1986.
+His victim, 37-year-old Tippawan Nakusan, a Thai immigrant and waitress, lived in the apartment above his.
 She was found stabbed and suffocated in her bathtub.
-Later that year, on September 15, 1986, 22-year-old Lashun Chappell was discovered dead in her apartment bathroom, also fatally stabbed.

-On August 5, 1999, Boyd was executed by lethal injection.
-He declined to make a final statement but claimed innocence as the drugs took effect.
-He was pronounced dead at 6:16 p.m., just days before his 40th birthday.
+On August 5, 1999, Boyd was executed by lethal injection at the Huntsville Unit in Texas.
+He declined to give a final statement before the procedure, but as the drugs were administered, he protested his innocence and claimed he had requested a delay for a DNA test.
+He was pronounced dead at 6:16 p.m.